Shimnazzz/dsc-phase-1-project_data_8/README.md

 * The movies with higher number of votes had a run time between 130 minutes and 190 minutes.
 Microsoft would be recommended to create a movie within this timeframe in order to attain the satisfaction of the audience.

 * The top ten studios that created movies with highest ratings were found out and these included studios like Trafalgar, NAV and GrtIndia.
-The client could look into their production style or associate with them for their first movie.
+The client could look into the production style of these studios or associate with them for the first movie.

 * The top ten actors that acted in movies that bagged high revenue from across the world was found out and these included actors like Rafe Spall, Yiu-Wing Chan and Aarif Rahman.